 Facing DUI Charges in Lake Charles, Sulphur, DeQuincy, or Westlake?

-Police officers have been zealously cracking down on drunk driving in Louisiana, but sometimes this leads to the arrest of responsible social drinkers simply for the presence of any alcohol.
-The consequences of a DWI conviction can haunt a good, responsible person for years – and can even result in jail time.
+Police officers have been zealously cracking down on DUI in Louisiana, but sometimes this leads to the arrest of responsible social drinkers simply for the presence of any alcohol.
+The punishment for a DUI conviction in Louisiana can haunt a good, responsible person for years – and can even result in jail time.

 If you were arrested for DWI in Calcasieu Parish, you need a criminal defense attorney fighting for you who specializes in DWI.
-Not all attorneys have experience with criminal law, and some criminal attorneys have very little knowledge of drunk driving defense.
+Not all attorneys have experience with criminal law, and some criminal attorneys have very little knowledge of DUI/DWI defense.

 Louisiana DUI attorney James Bates has more than 45 years of legal experience, as well as extensive training in DWI defense.
 He knows how to build a successful defense strategy and make the Louisiana DWI laws work in your favor.
 James Bates will provide honest legal guidance and an aggressive defense throughout the disposition of your case.